Skip to contents

 Installation

-• Get the docker image of this tutorial with docker pull jorainer/spectra_tutorials:latest.
+• Get the docker image of this tutorial with docker pull jorainer/spectra_tutorials:RELEASE_3_19.

 • Start docker using